Peter Wright (dancer): Career

 Wright's production of Giselle has subsequently been staged by the Royal Ballet, Birmingham Royal Ballet and almost all the international ballet companies.
 He would become particularly noted for his interpretations of the great length classical ballets, mounting The Sleeping Beauty, Coppelia and Swan Lake, which continue to be regularly performed internationally today.
-His most successful production is The Nutcracker, which in 2009 celebrates its 25th anniversary, and is set to be shown in hi-def in selected U.S. movie theatres.
+His most successful production is The Nutcracker, which in 2024 celebrated its 40th anniversary, and which continues to play each Christmas as of December 2025, when Wright appeared for the curtain call in a wheelchair days before his ninety-ninth birthday.

 In 1969, Wright returned to the Royal Ballet as a member of the artistic staff, later being promoted to the post of associate director, working in partnership with Sir Kenneth MacMillan.
 MacMillan was the director and resident choreographer of the company and had been appointed by Dame Ninette de Valois.
 Wright would work closely with Macmillan for a number of years until 1977, when he was made artistic director of the Sadler's Wells Royal Ballet, which was the name for Birmingham Royal Ballet at that time.

 It was Wright who led the company when it relocated to Birmingham in 1990, when the current name of Birmingham Royal Ballet was adopted.
 Wright served as the company's artistic director until his retirement in 1995, when David Bintley was appointed artistic director.